Avonae/ansible-playbooks/README.md

 This role installs Neovim, adds it to the user’s `PATH`, and customizes the user’s profile settings in `.bashrc` for enhanced productivity.

-1. Download and Install Neovim
+1. Neovim installation
-2. Configure `.bashrc` for User
+2. Activating `.bashrc` aliases and make alias for vim=nvim
-3. Display Connection Information
-4. Cleanup Temporary Password File

 ## Post tasks
 Post tasks include